One effect of the rapid increase in property values in the capital has been the closure of many affordable workspace providers.

 Artists studios are typically located in old, cheap industrial properties that have proved perfect for conversion into residential or high-priced commercial schemes.
 Redevelopment has forced many workspaces to close permanently, with this problem being compounded as property owners looking to convert empty buildings no longer offer suitable leases to artists studios, even for temporary use.

-We started by talking with the land owners and Southwark Council at the earliest possible stage creating a dialogue that lead to the inclusion of affordable artists studios within the redevelopment plans.
-The process from introduction to achieving a deal took over seven years and lead to the development of our own long term strategy to provide a successful solution to the reduction of workspace in the capital.
+We started by talking with the land owners and Southwark Council at the earliest possible stage, creating a dialogue that ultimately lead to the inclusion of affordable artists studios within the redevelopment plans for our old site.
+The process from introduction to achieving a deal took us over seven years and subsequently has lead to the development of our separate strategy to now provide our successful project as one solution to the reduction of similar affordable workspace in the capital.

-We believe that the details of this agreement can provide a model solution for London to the threat that increasing land values and redevelopment pose to the capital's creative workspaces.
+We believe that the details this agreement we have pioneered can provide a model solution for London to the threat that increasing land values and redevelopment pose to the capital's creative workspaces.
 We have a blueprint for the successful integration of artist's studios within a redeveloped mixed-use site.

-Today we are looking to use our specialist knowledge and experience of this process to help other artist studios and creative workspace providers like us with the challenge of preserving their home in London.
-Our extensive model can be replicated across London to ensure the provision of affordable space that supports artists, employers and start-ups and the creative industries.
-If you would like more information about this please contact us.
+Today we are looking to use our specialist knowledge, experience of this process and first-of-it's-kind agreement to help other artist studios and struggling community and creative charities like us with the challenge of preserving their home in London.
+Our proven and successful model can be easily replicated to ensure the provision of affordable space that supports artists, employers and creative start-ups.

 If you would like to receive news about Southwark Studios please sign up to our newsletter